Effective exponents for the diffusive coarsening of wet foams and analogous materials: Coarsening above jamming

-While Eq.~(\ref{circfacets}) predicts average growth that is not a pure power law, it nevertheless provides insight for the variation of effective exponents, $\beta$, with liquid content.
-Since the two terms respectively give exponents of $1/3$ and $1/2$ if they were to act alone, I estimate $\beta$ as the average of these values using the respective terms as weights:
+While Eq.~(\ref{circfacets}) predicts non-power law average growth, it can nevertheless provide insight into an effective approximate coarsening exponent, $\beta$, for comparison with empirical power-law fits.
+For this, note that the two terms in Eq.~(\ref{circfacets}) respectively give exponents of roughly $1/3$ and exactly $1/2$ if they were to act alone.
+Therefore, an effective value of $\beta$ could be estimated as the average of these values using the respective terms as weights.
+A better-justified value is given by self-consistently requiring the right hand side of $\beta = \textrm{d}\ln R/\textrm{d}\ln t$ for the given growth law to be independent of time to first order (see Appendix-A for calculation details).
+The resulting effective exponent is the reciprocal of a weighted average of the reciprocal of the individual exponents:

-where $\Bar{R}$ is the average bubble size throughout the duration of the observations.
-In typical experiments $R$ grows by only a decade or so; therefore, one might take $\Bar{R}$ as the geometric average of the characteristic radius at the earliest and latest times.
-The expectation is that longer-duration growth data would be less power law-like and that results for $\beta$ would depend on fitting range.
-A nice feature of Eq.~(\ref{beta}) is that the ratio $f=\rho_f/R$ of film to bubble radii is the only parameter relating to the bubble-scale microstructure that varies with liquid content; hence, it may be deduced from measurement of $\beta$, or it may be measured or modelled directly and used to predict $\beta$, if $\bar R/\ell$ is known.
-While this treatment is intended for nearly unjammed foams, its range of applicability might be quite wide: Bubbles appear more spherical than polyhedral in images of foams as dry as even 8\% liquid \cite{DurianWeitzPine91b, Isert2013, CRAS2023}.
+where $-1$ in the denominator is consistent with the log term not giving an exact 1/3 power law contribution.
+Here, $\Bar{R}$ is the time-average of the sample-average bubble size, with the former taken over the duration of the observations.
+In typical experiments $R$ grows by only a decade or so; therefore, one might take $\Bar{R}$ as the geometric average of the characteristic radii at the earliest and latest times.
+The expectation is that longer-duration growth data would appear less power law-like, in accord with Eq.~(\ref{circfacets}), and that results for $\beta$ would depend on fitting range.